Unbounded operators having self-adjoint or normal powers and some related results: Main Results: The case of monomials

+\begin{proof}Since $A$ is closable and $A^2$ is self-adjoint, it follows that $A$ is closed.
 Recall also that closed hyponormal operators having a real spectrum are self-adjoint (see the proof of Theorem 8 in \cite{Dehimi-Mortad-BKMS}).
 Let $\lambda\in\sigma(A)$ and so $\lambda^2\in\sigma(A^2)$, i.e. $\lambda^2\geq0$ because $A^2$ is positive.
 Thus $\lambda$ must be real.
 Consequently, $A$ is self-adjoint. \end{proof}